Developer Guide

 - Should work on any mainstream OS as long as it has Java

-or above installed. - Should be able to hold up to 500 patients without a noticeable sluggishness in performance for typical usage.
+11or above installed. - Should be able to hold up to 500 patients without a noticeable sluggishness in performance for typical usage.

 - Should be able to hold up to 1000 upcoming appointments without a noticeable sluggishness in performance for typical usage.